GB's Boulter loses in Eastbourne first round

 World number 147 Broady instantly responded with a break of his own and served out the match to set up a last-16 tie with Sweden's Mikael Ymer.

-Boulter, who has received a wildcard to play at Wimbledon next week after her Nottingham Open triumph, started well but lost her serve in the fifth game with a long forehand.
+Boulter, who has received a wildcard to play at Wimbledon next week after her Nottingham Open triumph, started well against Martic but lost her serve in the fifth game with a long forehand.

 Four break points came and went for the Briton in the next game and Martic, who has featured in the fourth round at Wimbledon three times, ultimately clinched the first set.